 November 15, 2024

-AWS Promotional Credit: Selected program recipients are eligible to receive AWS Promotional Credit, which is applied automatically to your AWS account to help cover the AWS service usage related to your project.
+AWS Promotional Credit: Selected program recipients are eligible to receive AWS Promotional Credit to help cover the AWS service usage related to your project.
+Once accepted into the program, credit codes will be issued via an award letter with instructions to manually redeem awarded AWS Promotional Credit into your approved AWS account.
 AWS Promotional Credit helps customers reduce or eliminate the cost to use AWS services.
 AWS Promotional Credit is subject to the AWS Promotional Credit Terms and Conditions.

 Funding request: The maximum request per application should not exceed $250,000 in AWS Promotional Credit.
 We will consider applications that exceed this on a case-by-case basis, and such applications must be accompanied by a justification for the additional request.